metagenomics/metagenomics-tk/docs/pipeline_configuration.md

       keyfile: /vol/spool/credentials
 ```

-Your credentials file should follow the AWS credentials pattern:
+Your credentials file should follow the AWS credentials pattern and in case you want to use the slurm mode, be placed in a shared directory as all nodes need access:

 ```
 [default]